Beef Steak Marinade

 Make sure you use a GRILLING steak.
 Any cut of steak suitable for grilling is great for this.

 2. Soy sauce - use an all purpose, normal soy sauce.
 I use Kikkoman.
 Do not use light soy sauce (too salty), tamari or dark soy sauce (too much flavour)

-4. Herb butter: 100g / 1 stick unsalted softened butter, 3/4 tsp salt, 1/4 cup finely chopped fresh herbs (I use any combo of parsley, thyme, oregano, dill chives.
-Use rosemary sparingly, basil can go brown so I don't use it, sage and tarragon are a bit distinct for my taste).
+4. Garlic butter: 100g / 1 stick unsalted softened butter, 1 small garlic clove very finely minced (using crusher is best), 3/4 tsp salt, 1/4 cup finely chopped parsley.
 Mix together, place on baking paper to form a log.
 Roll up then twist ends tightly repeatedly until it forms a neat log.
 Refrigerate until firm, cut to serve.

 Serving: 305g | Calories: 584kcal | Carbohydrates: 3.8g | Protein: 100.2g | Fat: 15.6g | Saturated Fat: 5g | Cholesterol: 248mg | Sodium: 687mg | Potassium: 963mg | Sugar: 2.1g | Vitamin C: 0.8mg | Calcium: 20mg | Iron: 9.4mg